Sitecore/docker-images/README.md

 # Repository of Sitecore Docker base images

 Build your own Docker images out of every released Sitecore version since 8.2 rev. 170407 (Update 3) - the first version that officially supported Windows Server 2016.
 There are some older versions too, see [Current images](#current-images).
-You can use this repository (preferably from a fork so you are in control of updates) from you own build server and have it build and push images to your private Docker repository.
+You can use this repository (preferably from a fork so you are in control of updates) from you own build server and have it build and push images to your private Docker registry.

-There are some more background and details in this post: [https://invokecommand.net/posts/automatically-build-and-update-base-images](https://invokecommand.net/posts/automatically-build-and-update-base-images).
+## Changelog

-## Updates
+- [Added] Sitecore 9.1.1 XM and XP on ltsc2019/1809.
 - [Added] Sitecore 7.5.150212 CM/CD and SQL on 1803.
 - [Added] Sitecore 8.2.161221 CM/CD and SQL on 1709/1803.
 - [Fixed] Removed VOLUME instructions from 9.1.0/9.0.2 Solr and SQL on 1809/ltsc2019/1803, see [#22](https://github.com/sitecoreops/sitecore-images/issues/22).